When sharing a PostgreSQL server with multiple projects, you might want to create a database and user per project.

 Postgres by default allows public access to our database.
 To revoke it we should run the following query.

-REVOKE CONNECT, CREATE, TEMP ON DATABASE "project" FROM PUBLIC;
+REVOKE ALL PRIVILEGES ON DATABASE "project" FROM PUBLIC;

 List of databases